DalavanCloud/MCW-SAP-HANA-on-Azure/HOL/Hands-on lab step-by-step - SAP HANA on Azure.md

      Have a lot of fun...
     ```

-4. Elevate privileges by running **sudo --i** and, when prompted, providing the password for the demouser user account:
+4. Elevate privileges by running `sudo -i` and, when prompted, providing the password for the demouser user account:
     ```
     demouser@s03-db-0:~> sudo -i